Here is a story I am in the middle of writing. I hope it inspires. Comments and suggestions are encouraged! 🙂

 She had every good reason to see His provision in her life.
-She was a writer and interviewer for Rolling Stones magazine.
+She was a writer and interviewer for a big music magazine called, Beats and Sounds.
 She had interviewed everyone from U2’s Bono, Thom Yorke to the late David Bowie right before his passing.

 In fact, her name got some buzz because her interview with David Bowie ended up being his last interview before his death.
 She even asked him controversial questions like, “Do you think America finds you to be a sex symbol?”
 “Why does Blackstar have undertones of morality?
 Are contemplating your own morality on this record?”

 She was relentless in her desire to stray away from obvious interview questions.
 For example, “What are your musical influences?”
 “How does your writing process work?”
 She was not interested in the direction of an artist’s sound as much as the nitty gritty questions that everybody wanted to know but was afraid to ask.
 She even asked Radiohead’s Thom Yorke about his birth defect that resulted in one shut eye.
 At times, she could appear insensitive but rather she was curiously passionate in a sharp way.